royalmo/ArduinoFM/README.md

 # ArduinoFM
 Make a DIY FM Radio with an Arduino, a small LCD and a TEA5767 module!

+Please note that all project details and comments are in catalan, due to school requirements, but you can ask me at any time for specific translations!

 You can see more details about this at https://tiny.cc/tdrericroy

 ### What is it?